abdulhaseeb0330/Ai-Based-Disease-Diagnosis-with-Advanced-powered-hybrid-base-health-Analysis/README.md

-# Ai-Based-Disease-Diagnosis-with-Advanced-powered-hybrid-base-health-Analysis
+# AI-Based Disease Diagnosis System with Advanced Hybrid Health intelligence

-🚀 AI-Based Disease Diagnosis System with Advanced Hybrid Health Analysis 2nd Semester Project | Built using SQL & SSMS
+🚀 AI-Based Disease Diagnosis System with Advanced Hybrid Health intelligence 2nd Semester Project | Built using SQL & SSMS
 I’m excited to share my 2nd semester project an AI-powered disease diagnosis system developed using SQL and SSMS.
 The goal is to fully digitalize a patient's complete medical history from birth to death replacing traditional paper records.
 🧠💡 Key Features: